 4. It can be used to predict the consolidation properties of soil while computing the settlement and bearing capacity of the soil.

 5. The plastic limit is essential to ascertain the plasticity index of the soil.

 3. General Test Procedure of Plastic Limit Test

 The general test procedure of the plastic limit test has been briefly explained below.

 To determine the plastic limit of the given soil sample.

-1. Ground Glass Plate: The ground glass plate having 30 cm (12 in.) sides and square in shape with a thickness of 1 cm.
+1. Ground Glass Plate: The ground glass plate having 30 cm (12 in.) sides and is square in shape with a thickness of 1 cm.